saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Using execution modules inside templates
 ========================================

 You are able to run custom execution modules inside templates.
-This will give you an enormous amount of flexibility and there are a lot of interesting things you can use this for.
+This gives you an enormous amount of flexibility and there are a lot of interesting things you can do with this.

 One such thing is using execution modules to access structured data inside a template.
 Let’s look at a Juniper proxy minion example where we issue the `get-interface-information` RPC and store that for use in the template:
 ```